This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• Preheat the oven to 325 degrees F. Spray a 12 or 15 cup bundt pan with nonstick baking spray
+• Preheat the oven to 325 degrees F. Spray a 10-cup bundt pan with nonstick baking spray

-• Add room temperature butter and sugar to the bowl of a stand mixer fitted with the paddle attachment.
-Cream together on medium speed for 7-8 minutes, until light and fluffy and pale in color.
+• Add room temperature butter, vegetable oil, and sugar to the bowl of a stand mixer fitted with the paddle attachment.
+Cream together on medium speed for 5-6 minutes, until light and fluffy and pale in color.
+1 1/4 cups Salted Butter 1 tbsp Vegetable Oil 2 1/4 cups Sugar

-• Reduce mixer to low speed and begin adding eggs, one at a time, ensuring each egg is fully incorporated prior to adding the next.
-Scrape down the sides of the bowl with a rubber spatula after adding the 3rd eggs and again after all of the eggs are added.
+• Reduce mixer to low speed and begin adding eggs and egg yolk, one at a time, ensuring each egg is fully incorporated prior to adding the next.
+Scrape down the sides of the bowl with a rubber spatula after adding the 3rd egg and again after all of the eggs/yolk are added.
+Then add lemon juice and mix until just combined, about 5 seconds.
+It's ok if the batter splits a little, this is perfectly normal and it will come back together once all of the dry ingredients are added.
+4 large Eggs 1 Egg Yolk 1 tbsp Lemon Juice

 • Allow the cake to cool in the pan for at least 10-15 minutes, then turn over onto a wire rack to cool completely.

 • Once the cake has cooled completely, make the glaze.
 Combine melted butter and powdered sugar in a large mixing bowl.
-Whisk together until combined, then add heavy cream, lemon juice, vanilla extract, and a pinch of kosher salt.
+Whisk together until combined, then add heavy cream, lemon juice, and vanilla extract.
 Mix until just combined and smooth, then pour over the cake.
+4 tbsp Salted Butter 2 cups Powdered Sugar 1/4 cup Heavy Cream 1 tsp Vanilla Extract pinch Kosher Salt

 Notes